Exercise Stress Test

-Although an echocardiogram, like TEE and TTE is now the standard tool for assessing valvular heart disease, there are times when its effectiveness is limited in some patients.
+Although an echocardiogram, like transesophageal echocardiography (TEE) and transthoracic echocardiography (TTE, also known as a routine echo) is now the standard tool for assessing valvular heart disease, there are times when its effectiveness is limited in some patients.
 A CT scan creates images of the valve anatomy and allows for evaluation of the severity of stenosis and regurgitation.
 A CT scan can also determine whether there are valvular lesions or nearby tumors affecting the function.
 Read more about CT scans.

 |View an illustration of cardiac catheterization.|